APS-2 horizontal engineer equipment turn-in closes out Resolute Castle 24 in Romania

 |0

-This work, APS-2 horizontal engineer equipment turn-in closes out Resolute Castle 24 in Romania [Image 5 of 5], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, APS-2 horizontal engineer equipment turn-in closes out Resolute Castle 24 in Romania, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-APS-2 horizontal engineer equipment turn-in closes out Resolute Castle 24 in Romania